Committees and Workgroups

 Except for the power to amend the Governance Charter, the Executive Committee shall have all the powers and authority of the Board of Directors in the intervals between meetings of the Board.
 This committee shall report to the Board all action taken at the next full Board meeting.
-Chair for 2019-2020: Pamela Palmer; members: Thanena Wilson (Chair Elect), Bernita Sims (Secretary), Sarah Roethlinger (Past Chair), Brian Hahne (CA Exec.
-Dir.), Shanna Reece (Interim Coordinated Entry Chair).
+Chair for 2020-2021: Pamela Palmer; members: Thanena Wilson (Chair Elect), Bernita Sims (Secretary), Sarah Roethlinger (Past Chair), Brian Hahne (Collaborative Applicant Executive Director), Shanna Reece (Coordinated Entry Chair).
 Pamela Palmer is also serving as interim Strategic Planning Chair and Thanena Wilson is also serving as interim System Performance and Evaluation Committee Chair.

 The Governance Committee will ensure board effectiveness, as well as maximum participation and performance; recommend new board members to the Nominating Committee in a timely fashion; ensure board policies are being observed; ensure compliance with the conflict of interest policy for the board and the CoC; implement board development and growth opportunities throughout the year; ensure all board members receive orientation; and provide recommendations to the board and CoC membership on the bylaws and related governance issues.

 The Governance Committee is also responsible for ensuring adherence to HUD regulation 24 CFR part 578.7(5) that requires CoCs to review and update the governance charter annually.
-Chair for 2019-2020: Thenena Wilson (City of High Point); members: Tom Campbell (Family Service of the Piedmont), Chewan Moore (Women’s Resource Center of Greensboro), Sarah Roethlinger (Youth Focus).
+Chair for 2020-2021: Thanena Wilson (City of High Point); members: Tom Campbell (Family Service of the Piedmont), Chewan Moore (Women’s Resource Center of Greensboro), Sarah Roethlinger (Youth Focus).

 It is the responsibility of this committee to recruit and train landlords and property managers and to develop new housing resources.
-Chair for 2019-2020: Ramona Carl (Habitat for Humanity of Greater Greensboro): members: Debbie Duross (Psychotherapeutic Services), Shanta Addison (Family Service of the Piedmont), Tonya Clinard (Open Door Ministries), Henrietta Bass (Salvation Army of Greensboro), Edward Keohohou, Randal Hoover (Guilford Co.
-DSS), Jacqueline Phillips (Mary’s House), Donna McCormick (Sandhills Center), Mark Sumerford (Greensboro Urban Ministry).
+Chair for 2020-2021: Scott Jones (Tiny Houses Community Development, Inc.); members: Debbie Duross (Psychotherapeutic Services), Shanta Addison (Family Service of the Piedmont), Tonya Clinard (Open Door Ministries), Henrietta Bass (Salvation Army of Greensboro), Donna McCormick (Sandhills Center), Mark Sumerford (Greensboro Urban Ministry).